thealscott/sassquatch/README.md

 # (grunt) SASSquatch

+#### **I have learnt a lot making this plugin and the framework along with it, and what I have learnt has led me to believe that although many of the ideas behind the framework are solid, this exact implementation is deeply flawed.
+As such, SASSquatch is currently dead.
+When I get some time I am gonna come back to it though, to take the good ideas and lose the chaff.**

-**The grunt plugin branch is now the master branch of this project.
-If you want to see what SASSquatch looks like when implemented, look at the [Implemented branch](https://github.com/thealscott/sassquatch/tree/implemented)**
+The grunt plugin branch is now the master branch of this project.
+If you want to see what SASSquatch looks like when implemented, look at the [Implemented branch](https://github.com/thealscott/sassquatch/tree/implemented)

 ## Introduction